timothyshores/React-The-Complete-Guide-by-Maximilian-Schwarzm-ller/README.md

   );
 ```

+## Components

+Components are useful to avoid writing a monolith App.js file.
+Each file is small, manageable and easy to main.
+It makes it easier to work on teams of developers verses a single developer working within a sinle App.js file.

+Components are reusable.
+Simple call a component again anywhere within the React app.

 ## Functional Components

 Components are Uppercase.
 If you were to create a component that displayed a card then the file would be Card.js and typically this would be located in a `/Card/` directory.